egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **3.** What are the algorithms you’d use when developing the prototype of a fraud detection model?

-Autoencoders, clustering algorithmsi isolation forests
+Autoencoders, clustering algorithms, isolation forests

 **4.**